codegallivant/automated-whatsapp-interview-messenger/readme.md

 ```

 ## Run
-1. Install [Chrome for Testing](https://googlechromelabs.github.io/chrome-for-testing/) and other dependencies
+1. Install a browser and driver from [Chrome for Testing](https://googlechromelabs.github.io/chrome-for-testing/) and other dependencies
 2. Download the service account credentials file into `sac_creds/credentials.json`
 3. Set template message in `message.txt`
-4. Set parameters in `parameters.yaml`
+4. Set settings in `settings.yaml`
 5. Run the file -
     ```bash
     python3 main.py